 - Felony: punishable by up to three years in jail and fines of up to $5,000

-Of course, domestic abuse can have other consequences, such as court-mandated counseling, probation, and community service.
+Of course, domestic assault can have other consequences, such as court-mandated counseling, probation, and community service.
 Additionally, you may have your firearm rights taken away, and if you have kids, you may lose custody.
 Other penalties for your sentence may vary depending on your case.

 Aggravating and Mitigating Factors in Domestic Violence Cases